mramshaw/Python-Linters/README.md

     $ pycodestyle xxxxx.py

-Limit `pycodestyle` to the first occurrence of a lint:
+Limit `pycodestyle` to the first occurrence of each linting error:

     $ pycodestyle --first xxxxx.py